 - How will you give yourself grace and self forgiveness if you “fall off the wagon”?

-Reflecting on Last Year
+Questions to Reflect on Last Year

 - What is your biggest takeaway/learning lesson from last year?